SarahMit/FireBaseDemo/README.md

 ## In Firebase
-* Create a new project
+Create a new project.
-* Add an web app to your project
+Add an web app to your project.
-* Under `SDK setup and configuration` select `Configuration`
+Under `SDK setup and configuration` select `Configuration`.

 ![dynamic_label_screenshot](Readme/configuration.jpg)

-* In the project overview, a firebase hosting website has to be specified for the defined webapp
+In the project overview, a firebase hosting website has to be specified for the defined webapp.

 ![dynamic_label_screenshot](Readme/hostingwebsite.jpg)

-* In your index.html of the Unity WebGL build replace everything from `Script.onload = ()` to `document.body.appendChild(script);` with the following (you have to adapt it by using the data from you own firebase and depending on what values you want to track):
+In your index.html of the Unity WebGL build replace everything from `Script.onload = ()` to `document.body.appendChild(script);` with the following (you have to adapt it by using the data from you own firebase and depending on what values you want to track):

 ```
 script.onload = () => {